 We believe that everyone has a role to play in protecting the environment.
 Whether you're a local resident, a frequent visitor, or simply someone who cares about the environment, we invite you to join us in our mission.

-This year we have increased the biodiversity in St Anne’s old churchyard, by introducing some native hedgerow shrubs, native wildflowers and also other perennial flowers that are great for pollinating insects.
+In 2025, we increased the biodiversity in St Anne’s old churchyard, by introducing some native hedgerow shrubs, native wildflowers and also other perennial flowers that are great for pollinating insects.
 We hope that this more varied habitat will attract many more bees and other insects and a greater variety of bird life as well.

 In March, nine volunteers planted four areas with over 50 tree saplings that produce flowers and fruits or nuts and so are attractive to wildlife (hazel, rowan, hawthorn, blackthorn).